Su Jun: Life

 I would rather be on a hill and looking at the jail, rather than be in a jail and looking at the hill.

 In other words, he would rather lose in battle and be executed, than to submit himself to what he thought was certain imprisonment.
 He allied himself with Zu Yue the governor of Yu Province (豫州, usually referring to modern eastern Henan, but by that point mostly confined to central Anhui), and headed for Jiankang.

-Yu was confident he could defeat Su—so much so that he declined emergency assistance from Wen Jiao, who was then the governor of Jiang Province (江州, modern Jiangxi) -- but instead Su won battle after battle and reached Jiankang quickly, capturing the city in early March 328 and forcing Yu to flee.
+Yu was confident he could defeat Su—so much so that he declined emergency assistance from Wen Jiao, who was then the governor of Jiang Province (江州, modern Jiangxi) -- but instead Su won battle after battle and reached Jiankang quickly, capturing the city in early March 328 (Note: According to Emperor Cheng's biography in Book of Jin, Su Jun occupied Jiankang on the bingchen day of the 2nd month of the 3rd year of the Xianhe era of his reign; the date corresponds to 4 Mar 328 in the proleptic Gregorian calendar.) and forcing Yu to flee with his brothers Yu Shuyu, Yu Tiao and Yu Yi.
 Su's forces pillaged the capital, stripping both officials and commoners of their wealths and even their clothing, and even the servant girls of Empress Dowager Yu, Emperor Cheng's mother, were seized.
 Empress Dowager Yu, in distress, died.
-(It is said that she was "humiliated" by Su, but the method of humiliation was not described.)
+(Note: It is said that she was "humiliated" by Su, but the method of humiliation was not described.)
 Su took over the imperial government and put his allies into high positions quickly.

 However, Yu Liang, Wen, and Tao Kan soon entered into an alliance and headed back east to Jiankang.
 Eastern commanderies also rose against Su, led by Xi Jian.
 Despite these provincial forces having greater numbers, Su continued to defeat them in battle after battle, and even Wen and Tao, capable generals in their own right, became apprehensive.
 However, during one battle in November 328, Su was hit by a spear and fell off his horse, and the provincial forces quickly beheaded him.
 His forces tried to coalesce behind his brother Su Yi (蘇逸), but collapsed in early 329.